irisfofs/jekyll-rp_logs/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `rake install`.

+To install the gem and create, then serve a development site to test your changes, run `rake deploy`.
+This will do a bunch of things:

+* Create the `dev_site` directory
+* Populate it with a `Gemfile` and `Rakefile` as mentioned in the installation instructions
+* Run `bundle` and `rake rp_logs:new`
+* Copy test logs from `test/` into the site's `_rps/` directory
+* Run `jekyll serve` to build and host the site at `localhost:4000` so you can see it!

 ## Contributing